JhnOkall/tedbooks/README.md

 - A **[Google AI Studio](https://aistudio.google.com/)** account to get a Gemini API key.
 - A **[Cloudinary](https://cloudinary.com/)** account with API credentials.
 - A [PayHero](https://payhero.co.ke/) account with API credentials and a Lipwa link.
+- A Vercel account (for deploying with Cron Jobs).

 ## Getting Started